BZIvanov/Learning-Node.js/README.md

 child_process.fork(modulePath[, args][, options])
 ```

-## Streams

-There are 4 type of streams

-- Readable - for reading chunks of data from the source
-- Writable - for writing chunks of data to the destination
-- Duplex - it is both readable and writeable.
-Recommended to use _pipe_ in case reading is faster/slower than writing
-- Transform - modifying data in output stream based on the input stream.
-Example is zipping

 ## Production and Development dependencies

 For our project we usually use many 3rd party packages, but some of them are for production version and some for development.